What is Physical Verification of Inventory?

 1. Accuracy in Financial Reporting

 Inaccurate inventory records can lead to misstated income, incorrect cost of goods sold (COGS), and ultimately, distorted profits.
 Physical inventory verification ensures that an organization’s financial reports are accurate.
-For businesses, working with accountants in Dubai is essential to ensure that inventory records align with physical stock, contributing to more precise financial reports
+For businesses, working with a reputable chartered accountant company is essential to ensure that inventory records align with physical stock, contributing to more precise financial reports

 2. Detection of Losses or Theft